top of page

 • Being “the reliable one” while secretly falling apart inside

 Even as a therapist, I’ve caught myself running on high-functioning anxiety more times than I’d like to admit.
-Outwardly, things looked fine but inside, I was exhausted, caught in a loop of overthinking, and always bracing for the next challenge.
+Outwardly, things looked fine, but inside, I was exhausted, caught in a loop of overthinking, and always bracing for the next challenge.
 It wasn’t until I slowed down and checked in with myself that I realized how much my anxiety was steering the show.
 That experience deepened my understanding of what many clients go through and has made me more compassionate and effective in supporting them.

 High-functioning anxiety blends in well with looking “put together.”
 Many people keep up the “I’ve got it all together” image until they simply can’t anymore.
 It works for a while, but eventually, your mind and body give out.
 Most people don’t reach out until they’re deep in burnout, struggling with sleep, or feeling that weird, lingering fatigue that’s hard to explain.
-The good news?
-The sooner you get support, the easier it is to find calm, clarity, and reconnect with your real self (not just the anxious version running the show.)

-Therapy isn’t just about talking, it helps you understand your anxiety differently and equips you with tools to manage it more effectively.
+Therapy isn’t just about talking; it helps you understand your anxiety differently and equips you with tools to manage it more effectively.
 High-functioning anxiety is common and treatable.
 You don’t have to earn your rest or feel guilty for taking breaks.
-If you procrastinate or cancel plans, it’s not laziness, it’s your body asking for a break.
+If you procrastinate or cancel plans, it’s not laziness; it’s your body asking for a break.
 What you really need is safety, space, and time to recharge.

 Here’s what that might look like: